 Finally, remember to say thank you when you are done.

 Public speaking can be improved through different tasks or challenges.
 Some good ways include: practising improvising, presenting to a group of friends and slowly bringing it up to strangers, observing others speak and taking in their strong points, teaching something to someone else (varying the audience) and the list can go on.
-We have a couple of videos which may be helpful for you below:

 There is a specific speaking style in conference, the use of personal pronouns is forbidden meaning delegates will often speak in the third person.
 An example would be instead of saying: